 Many people don't believe how shy and insecure I really am.
 A lot of people I know always say you are so confident; you are such an inspiration etc. If many of them really knew that I was just "playing" the role they would be shocked.
 When I gained that 322 lbs my self-esteem really went down and now that I have been on my way down on the scale I am finding it hard to receive the compliments and also see myself as everyone else does.
 I have this problem when people tell me how "hot" I look or how I have changed so much from the weight loss I just say stuff like - thanks but I am not happy or I don't see it or my favorite I have so much more to do and That is not what I see.
 And it is true - I still see myself as the 322 lb person that I have been for so long.
 Don't get me wrong I do notice some changes (bra size, losing a shoe size and pants size etc) but what I ultimately want to see I guess I am becoming inpatient.
 I need to really work on my self-esteem and enjoy who I am and not be so hard on myself (as I have posted before I am my worst enemy) and just enjoy this time in my life.
 I have accomplished so much and I have changed - I am a new person inside and out and I should be shouting it from the roof top that I am a different person than I was 8 months ago.
 This battle is going to be a hard one for me - my trainer has commented before about that (I get embarrassed if I have to do something in front of a group of people) that if I was alone in the gym I could accomplish so much more - and she is 100% right!
 I am to busy worrying about what everyone else is thinking instead of what I know I can do.

 What do you guys do to improve your self-esteem?

-Books Read in November 2017 - I read seven books in November (three were audiobooks), which brings my 2017 total to 103.
-These are the books I started reading in November but decided no...
+Books Read in June 2018 - I read seven books in June (three were audiobooks), which brings my 2018 total to 41.
+I rank my books with these categories: Highly Recommended, Recommende...